GSA/digitalgov.gov/content/posts/2014-12-01-will-2016-be-the-federal-governments-year-of-the-customer.md

 ---
+url: /2014/12/01/will-2016-be-the-federal-governments-year-of-the-customer/
 date: 2014-12-01 10:00:05 -0400
-title: 'Will 2016 Be the Federal Government’s &lsquo;Year of the Customer?&rsquo;'
+title: Will 2016 Be the Federal Government’s ‘Year of the Customer?’
-summary: 'As 2014 draws to a close, agencies across the federal government are beginning to think about what the customer experience (CX) landscape will look like in the years ahead.
-There is little doubt that 2014 saw the government make great strides on this front, setting in motion a number of initiatives that will help ensure'
+summary: As 2014 draws to a close, agencies across the federal government are beginning to think about what the customer experience (CX) landscape will look like in the years ahead.
+There is little doubt that 2014 saw the government make great strides on this front, setting in motion a number of initiatives that will help ensure
-authors: [stephanie-thum]
+authors:
+  - stephanie-thum
 categories:
   - Managing Digital
 tag: